hoehnlab/simble/docs/source/quickstart.rst

 🚧 This guide is still under construction. 🚧

-Installing simble
+Installing SimBLE
 -----------------

-The easiest way to install simble is with pip:
+The easiest way to install SimBLE is with pip:

 .. _install:
 .. code:: sh